Behavior Transformers: Cloning $k$ modes with one stone: Experiments

 \paragraph{Necessity of action offsets:} An important feature of \method{} is the residual action offset that corrects the discrete actions coming from the bins.
 While the bin centers may be quite expressive, Table~\ref{tab:ablation-table} shows that the inability to correct them causes a performance degrade.
 Interestingly, the largest degradation comes in the Kitchen environment, which also has the highest dimensional action space.
 Intuitively, we can understand how in higher dimension the loss of fidelity from discretizing would be higher, and the relative performance loss across three environments support that hypothesis.

 \paragraph{Importance of historical context:}

 While RL algorithms traditionally assume environments are Markovian, human behavior in an open-ended environment is rarely so.
 Thus, using historical context helps \method{} to perform well.
 We show a simple experiment in Fig.~\ref{fig:multipath_time} on the second point mass environment.
 Here, training and evaluating with some historical context allows \method{} to follow the demonstrations better.
 We experience the same in the CARLA, Block push, and Kitchen environments, where training with some historical context raises performance across the board as seen in Table~\ref{tab:ablation-table}.
-Since transformer-based models are generally able to learn from long-term historical context, we believe \method{} should also be able to model real-world long-term behavior patterns.

 \paragraph{Importance of transformer architecture:} Despite transformers' success in other fields of machine learning, it is natural to wonder whether the tasks \method{} solves here really requires one.
-We ablated \method{} by replacing the MinGPT trunk with MLP, temporal convolution, and LSTM architecture based models, and found that they have lower performance while also being difficult to train stably.
-We gave the MLP equal historical context by concatenating the last few frames.
+We ablated \method{} by replacing the MinGPT trunk with an MLP, Temporal Convolution, and LSTMs, and found that they have lower performance while also being difficult to train stably.
+This performance reduction remains even if the MLP is given some historical context by stacking $h$ observations before passing it to the MLP.
 See Table.~\ref{tab:ablation-table} for results and Appendix ~\ref{sec:app:ablation:transformer} for further details.

 \paragraph{Computation considerations:} While transformers in usual contexts are large models, we downscale them for our application in \method{} (See Appendix~\ref{sec:appendix_arch}).
-Our models contain on the order of $10^4 -10^6$ parameters, and even with a small batch size and on a single desktop GPU trains within an hour for our largest datasets (Block push).
+Our models contain on the order of $10^4$-$10^6$ parameters, and even with a small batch size trains within an hour for our largest datasets (Block push) on a single desktop GPU.
 In contrast, for the same task, our strongest baseline IBC takes about 14 hours.
-On the same environment, 100 evaluation rollouts take about 165 seconds with \method{}, as opposed to 1770 seconds with IBC.
+Evaluation rollouts on the same environment take 1.65 seconds with \method{}, as opposed to 17.70 seconds with IBC.